 Unfortunately, this puts the onus on the customer to know what salt they are buying.
 As a result, Harvey Softener launched a new shape salt called the ‘Curve’, which they could subsequently patent and, in the process, guarantee salt quality.
 The use of curve salt does not increase the price of your salt and still gives plenty of places where it can be purchased.
 Check prices and buy from our online shop

 The Minimax M3 runs on Harvey block salt and removes the hassle of refilling your water softener.
 Unlike the traditional salts that come in heavy 25kg sacks, block salt is packed in convenient 8kg bags, which consist of two 4 kg blocks.

 The 5th generation of Harvey’s softeners, such as the Minimax Innova, runs on the new guaranteed premium quality salt, the Curve.
 It takes four blocks of 2.15 kg curve salt, delivered in recyclable bags of 2 blocks per pack, so that’s just 4.3kg to lift, rather than 8kg.
 Much lighter, much easier and much better!

-All Harvey block salt is easy to handle and create a pure brine solution.
-It is quite common to go to a block salt softener, years after it has been installed, and find the tank clear of debris and build-up.
+All Harvey block salt is easy to handle and creates a pure brine solution.
+It is quite common to go to a block salt softener years after it has been installed and find the tank clear of debris and build-up.

-The manufacturer of the Minimax, Harvey Water Softeners, typically state a block of salt per person per month, however, our experience is very different.
+The manufacturer of the Minimax, Harvey Water Softeners, typically states a block of salt per person per month, however, our experience is very different.
 It is most common for customers in our hard water area to use 3/4 of a 4kg block per person per month.
 Of the smaller curve, this is typically 3/4 of one smaller pack of block salt per person per month.
 This equates to a running cost of about £2–£3 per person per month.